Robotics and Junior Engineers

 Students will work in groups to select a robot to build and learn how to program their robot to complete tasks using the ultrasonic, sound and colour sensors.
 Participants with experience in robotics have the opportunity to build a more sophisticated robot.
 All participants will learn to use keen problem solving skills and these super cool robots to complete new group challenges in a fun team environment!
 LEGO at home may never be the same!

-The humanoid NAO robots certainly make an appearance in this camp too.
+The humanoid NAO robots and our other new kits will certainly make an appearance in this camp too.
 Participants will learn even more about engineering concepts as they design and build boats, rockets and kites!
 Focusing on things that move will certainly keep these students, and their minds, very active.

 For more information regarding our summer camp programs, please contact